chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 Vibe coding rides this wave of reduction to its logical extreme.
 It gives people a shortcut to programs without programming.
 For developers who can dive into generated code and reshape it, this might be useful.
 I experienced this myself while "[Vibe Coding the MIT Course Catalog](https://stackdiver.com/posts/vibe-coding-the-mit-course-catalog/)," an iterative process where I could inspect and adjust.
 But for non-coding people, it's shooting in the dark.
 They get output without insight, results without comprehension.

 The optimists will say accuracy will improve as AI models advance.
 I believe them.
 But I also believe something else will decline: the will to patiently approach a problem from the ground up.
 Thinking will become lazy, muddy, fragmented.
-[Weakty](https://weakty.com/) observed in "[Our Efforts, In Part, Define Us](https://weakty.com/posts/efforts/)," that the lack of effort has lead to the lack of satisfaction.
+[Weakty](https://weakty.com/) observed in "[Our Efforts, In Part, Define Us](https://weakty.com/posts/efforts/)," that the lack of effort has led to the lack of satisfaction.
 When a program becomes an artifact that anyone can generate with the same prompt, the activity would feel like working on the assembly line.

 ## Alignment, with Yourself